micha-p/gumsolver/README.md

 ./gumsolver -d , -t -q -f demo/tableformula.csv
 rlwrap ./gumsolver -I

+## Elementary commands for interactions and pipelined files

+	a=12      Assign value
+	a=12+-3   Assign value with uncertainty
+	a=12+-3%  Assign value with uncertainty (percentage of value) a         Forget value
+	a=b*c     Submit equation
+	c?
+Try to get value by actively searching for satisfied equations (TODO)

-## Modes of operation and their output
+## Modes of operation and output

-TODO: Consistant naming on command line and in directives

-As default, gumsolver works in a *pipe* mode, accepting input from standard input and sending the evaluated results to standard output.
-Several other modes affect input as well as output and might be suitably combined.
+As default, gumsolver works in a *batch* mode, accepting input from standard input and sending the evaluated results to standard output.
 When any input files are given as argument, the program will evaluate these files subsequently until an explicit or implicit end of file is encountered within these files.
-After processing all arguments, the program will wait for additional input, if it works in an *interactive* mode, and terminate otherwise.
+After processing all arguments, the program will wait for additional interactions or terminate otherwise.

 Such interactions can be made either in *prompt* mode, which might be supported by a readline wrapper, or in *mask* mode, where output will update a nonscrolling table.

 Input can be supplied line by line, either in a stream, from a file or at the command line prompt.
 In addition there is a *table* mode, where input might be given as lines of records.
 Finally, output can be switched to *record* mode as well, so it is possible to obtain an updated version of a table with missing cells.

 These normal modes of operation can be complemented by additional information on the standard error port.
 In *debug* mode, where all input is further explained and in *trace* mode, where all changes in state are encountered.

+1. Pipelining:    BATCH (default)
+2. Interactive:   PROMPT (sequential lines) MASK (vertical view)
+3. Tabular:       TABLE (horiontal records) RECORD (vertical records)
+4. Error port:    DEBUG (feedback to stderr) ITER (show iterations) TRACE (messages)
+5. Terminating:   QUIT (default) DUMP (show internal states)

-## Command line and arguments
+## Command line and arguments (STILL SOME WORK TODO)

-TODO: Consistant naming on command line and in directives
+### Global flags and special commandline options (TODO fix demo files)

+Global flags override all other directives within files and at the command line and should be placed at the beginning.
+Useful for quickly changing output without any changes at other places.

+-q quiet and restricted output
+-s suppress display of errors completely
+-a absolute error for all output
+-r relative error for all output
+-z unspecified error is displayed as zero
+-d delimiter for tabular input
+-i stay interactive and don't terminate automatically -p prompt for input
+-m always stay in mask mode
+-f read file line by line in batch mode or interactive mode -t read table with separated fields
+-v display version and terminate
+-h display help and terminate

+### Directives on the commandline

-Arguments given on the command line are evaluated strictly from left to right and it is possible to use switches and file input multiple times.
-Options and directives are as close as possible to the same directives except for the leading character (TODO) and the additional options for showing help and version.
+Directives given on the command line are evaluated strictly from left to right and it is possible to use switches and file input multiple times.
+They are started with one or two leading dashes instead of a hash sign to prevent any interference with the shell.
+A comprehensive list is given below.

-Switches affecting the kind of output of uncertainties: ABSOLUTE(default) RELATIVE SUPPRESS
-Switches affecting the kind of output and mode of operation: STDIN(default) TABLE MASK PROMPT QUIT
-Switches affecting the amount of output: VERBOSE(default) MUTE(implied by TABLE and MASK)
-Switches affecting additional information on stderr: DEBUG ITER TRACE
-Commands for printing one block of output: RECORD HELP VERSION
-Commands for printing one block of output on stderr: DUMP

-## Commands for interactions and pipelined files

-	a=12      Assign value
-	a=12+-3   Assign value with uncertainty
-	a=12+-3%  Assign value with uncertainty (percentage of value) a         Forget value
-	a=b*c     Submit equation
-	c?
-Try to get value by actively searching for satisfied equations (TODO)

 ## Domain specific language